 Under Armour downgraded from S&P 500 stock market index

-Shares of Under Armour remained largely unchaged Monday afternoon on their first day of trading after S&P Dow Jones Indices said it plans to remove the Baltimore-based athletic apparel maker from the widely followed S&P 500 stock market index.
+Shares of Under Armour remained largely unchanged Monday on their first day of trading after S&P Dow Jones Indices said it plans to remove the Baltimore-based athletic apparel maker from the widely followed S&P 500 stock market index.

-Under Armour will be deleted from the index prior to the start of trading on June 21 and be added to the S&P MidCap 400, S&P Dow Jones said Friday.
+Under Armour will be deleted from the index before the start of trading June 21 and be added to the S&P MidCap 400, S&P Dow Jones said Friday.
 The S&P 500 tracks performance of 500 large companies listed on U.S. stock exchanges.

 The changes are being made to “ensure each index is more representative of its market capitalization range,” S&P Dow Jones said in an announcement.